bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 structures.
 Data structures of the same form can be meaningful in different ways what is reflected through different, often related types.

-A _universal_ top type does not exist.
+A _universal_ top type does not and cannot exist as it would have to be structurally compatible with all other, structurally different types.

+- strictly speaking it is wrong to say that one type can be assigned to another as one values of the exact same type are compatible; but other types might be possible to be converted into the demanded type.

 #### Variance